matrix-org/matrix-rust-sdk/README.md

 ## Project structure

 The Matrix Rust SDK is made up of several crates that build on top of each other.
-Here are the key ones:
+The following crates are expected to be usable independently:

 - [matrix-sdk-ui](https://docs.rs/matrix-sdk-ui/latest/matrix_sdk_ui/) – A high-level client library that makes it easy to build full-featured UI clients with minimal setup.
 Check out our reference client,